Indiana Fever's Caitlin Clark breaks WNBA's single-game assist record | TSN

 And the league’s previous record for assists by a rookie was 16, set by Ticha Penicheiro for Sacramento on July 29, 1998.

-The record-breaker for Clark came on a play where she set Kelsey Mitchell up for a 3-pointer with 2:22 remaining.
-That tied it at 93, but Dallas closed with an 8-0 run.
+The record-breaker for Clark came on a play where she set up Kelsey Mitchell for a 3-pointer with 2:22 remaining.
+That tied it at 93, but Dallas closed with an 8-0 run that included a turnover by Clark with the Fever trailing by four with 36 seconds left.

 Clark entered the game as the WNBA’s assists-per-game leader this season.
 She added 24 points on 10-for-19 shooting.